Advertised Roles in the US

 In case you are wondering, the picture is similar on queries in the UK and Canada too – there are between two and three times as many manager roles advertised as there are leadership roles.

 So what’s going on?
-Why are so many business getting it wrong?
+Why are so many businesses getting it wrong?

 The reality is that both roles are important.
-The Leadership role sets the vision for the organisation and assign resource to make that vision a reality.
+The Leadership role sets the vision for the organization and assigns resources to make that vision a reality.
 They provide the What and the Why.
-The Manager role figures out How the vision is delivered, track progress and measure productivity.
-Whilst there are a lot of articles that evangelize leadership, most fail to acknowledge the inherent weakness of the leader role – Leaders are great at vision and generating ideas, but tend to be weak when it comes to providing direction – lots of inspiration, but not much implementation.
-Suddenly the job-stats make sense!
-Organisations need managers to deliver the vision created by the leaders.
-For proof of this, we can look at visionary organisations such as Google.
-Google started off with a very flat hierarchy.
+The Manager role figures out How the vision is delivered, tracks progress, and measures productivity.
+Whilst there are a lot of articles that evangelize leadership, most fail to acknowledge the inherent weakness of the leader role – Leaders are great at vision and generating ideas but tend to be weak when it comes to providing direction – lots of inspiration, but not much implementation.
+Suddenly, the job stats make sense!
+Organizations need managers to deliver the vision created by the leaders.
+We can look at visionary organizations such as Google to prove this.
+Google started with a very flat hierarchy.
 In fact, in 2002, founders Larry Page and Sergey Brin set out to have a completely flat structure without any managers at all.
-The idea was compelling – by removing managers, barriers could be broken down and employees could focus on innovation and development.
+The idea was compelling – by removing managers, barriers could be broken down, and employees could focus on innovation and development.
 The experiment did not last long.
 The founders found themselves bogged down in practical operational issues and interpersonal conflicts.
-Through this experiment company realized managers had an important role to play (you can read more about Google’s experiment in this HBR article).
+Through this experiment, the company realized managers had an important role to play (you can read more about Google’s experiment in this HBR article).

 Administration vs Management vs Leadership

-Dr. Ichak Kalderon Adizes who developed the PAEI Management roles model has an interesting take – you can see him discuss below.
-In the video he takes us on a journey from Administration, to Management, to Executives through to Leaders.
-He argues that are current obsession with Leadership is simply a fad and challenges what he calls the Management Paradigm.
+Dr. Ichak Kalderon Adizes, who developed the PAEI Management roles model, has an interesting take – you can see him discuss it below.
+In the video, he takes us on a journey from administration to management to executives to leaders.
+He argues that our current obsession with Leadership is simply a fad and challenges what he calls the Management Paradigm.

 Managers, Leaders and …?

 As Adizes observed in the video above, there are multiple roles required of our leaders.
 His PAEI model describes four management roles.
-Kris Plachy, leadership coach asserts there are actually five roles that the modern manager should have: Leader, Manager, Mentor, Trainer and Coach.
+Kris Plachy, leadership coach, asserts there are five roles that the modern manager should have: Leader, Manager, Mentor, Trainer, and Coach.

 Earlier in this article, we saw some of the weaknesses of the leadership role.
-It is worth noting that all of the roles, when taken in isolation, have weaknesses.
-Coaches are prone to overanalysing perfomance gaps and can overcomplicate even the simplest tasks.
-Mentors and Managers both have a tendency to micromanage, leading to frustrated employees.
-Trainers need to be careful not to assume everyone learns the same way and understand that training cannot fix every problem.
-Modern business require modern managers who are able to adopt all five roles and know when to use them to maximum effect.
+It is worth noting that all roles have weaknesses when taken in isolation.
+Coaches are prone to overanalyzing performance gaps and can overcomplicate even the simplest tasks.
+Mentors and Managers tend to micromanage, leading to frustrated employees.
+Trainers must be careful not to assume everyone learns the same way and understand that training cannot fix every problem.
+Modern businesses require modern managers who can adopt all five roles and know when to use them to maximum effect.

 Are there any other roles that you think modern managers should possess?
 Let us know in the comments box below!